Interpretation Over Reproduction

 Photogravure slows the image down.
 It resists the speed and sameness of modern visual culture.
 That slowness is an invitation to look longer, to feel more deeply.
 It creates space for ambiguity, softness, nuance.

 And when an image resonates, it lingers.
-Not because it was exact, but because it meant something.
+Not because it is exact, but because it means something.